Abundance Acres Farm

 Chicken

 Fresh/Frozen.
-Seasonally pasture-raised CornishX fed local non-GMO no-spray feed.
-Whole AVAILABLE FROM MID-MAY $6/lb
+Seasonally pasture-raised CornishX fed local feed.
+Whole $6/lb

 Chicken

 Fresh/Frozen.
-Seasonally pasture-raised CornishX fed local non-GMO no-spray feed.
-Drums, Wings, Thighs, Boneless Breast.
-AVAILABLE FROM MID-MAY Cu ts from $5/lb to
+Seasonally pasture-raised CornishX fed local feed.
+Drums, Wings, Thighs, Boneless Breast, Tenders, Soup Bones.
+Cuts from $5/lb to

 Chicken